 The first locomotives and the early steam tram years

 Henschel delivered to the CCFP the locomotives with the works numbers 964 (returning from the trials in Lisboa), 972 (was still in Porto after the trials of the CCA) and 994-995.
 In the literature1 works no.986 is called to have gone to Porto too, but the original bookkeeping and correspondence in the archives of the Porto tram company are very clear: the nos.
 964, 972, 994 and 995 are all administered multiple times, but 986 never.
 It appears that the Henschel archives are ambiguous about 986.
 Likely it was first destined for Porto but 986 went to the local tram company of Henschel’s home town Kassel.
 The Cassel Tramways Co.Ltd was owned by London based Jay & Comp. and had bought locomotives from Merryweather.
-In the boardrooms of Henschel they cannot have been happy and delivery of a locomotive to the local tram likely had priority above sending it to Portugal.
+In the boardrooms of Henschel they cannot have been happy with this and delivery of a locomotive to the local tram likely had priority above sending it to Portugal.